proycon/vocage/README.md

 You can use vocage for anything you'd use flashcards for and not necessarily limited to learning languages.

-The aim of this software is to keep things simple and minimalistic and to focus on one thing only (the unix philosphy).
+The aim of this software is to keep things simple and minimalistic and to focus on one thing only (the unix philosophy).

 ![Example of chinese vocabulary learning with vocage](screen1.gif)